kputschko/r_tips/README.md

-# r_tips
+# KP's R Tips

-A collection of brief R tips
+This is a collection of brief R tips.